-If you have too many HTTP requests, you should minimize the amount of supportive files your website loads by loading as less of them as possible.
+When a web page makes too many HTTP requests you should minimize the number of asset files the page loads by replacing and removing as much of them as possible.
 Learn how to do that below:

-You should aim to minimize the amount of images used for design or functional reasons, or load only those you really can’t miss.
-Lots of older, or badly coded designs use images for backgrounds, buttons, borders, hover effects or other design purposes.
-The same visual effects can usually be achieved by simply using CSS and thereby minimizing the number of HTTP requests.
-A good free online tool to create various visual CSS effects is CSS3.0 Maker.
+You should aim to minimize the number of images used for design or functional reasons and load only those you really can’t miss.
+Lots of older, or badly coded designs use images for backgrounds, buttons, borders, hover effects or other design purposes instead of CSS.
+The same visual effects can usually be achieved by using small CSS scripts which will reduce the number of HTTP requests.
+A good free online tool to create various visual CSS effects is CSS 3.0 Maker.

-If you really have to use images for your design you can combine all those images to one bigger file by using CSS sprites.
-You can then call these images to use in your design by using X and Y coordinates in a CSS script.
+When you really can't escape using images for a design, you can combine and save all of those individual images to one bigger file by using CSS sprites.
+You can then call the individual images from a CSS script by using X and Y coordinates.
 This way the browser only has to make one HTTP request for multiple images.
-You can use the CSS Sprites Generator tool to create CSS sprites.
-Read the documentation on the generator for information how to use the sprites on your website.
+You can use the CSS Sprites Generator tool to create these CSS sprites.
+Read the documentation on how to use the sprites on your website.

-If you really want to go hardcore you can encode your design images (like your logo) to a Base64 string, which basically means you transform an image file into code.
+You can encode functional images (like a logo) to a Base64 string, which basically means you transform an image file into script code.
 One you have the code you replace the original image tag with this code to display your image.
-This way you make fewer HTTP requests for the server to handle.
+This way your web pages make fewer HTTP requests.
 You can use the Base64 File Encoder tool for this.
 Just select the image of your choice and your Base64 image code will be generated automatically.

 Plugins can be a great asset to a website but usually require several web files to load on a web page to function.
 This is why it is important to really only use plugins when you deem it absolutely necessary.